mocleiri/sharepoint-online-oauth-client-credentials/docs/Setup.md

 First follow the directions to acquire the necessary [credentials](Credentials.md).

-Then continue here.
+Then continue below to configure and run the TestSharepointImpl test case using them.

 # io.github.sharepoint_oauth.SharepointAPI

-The io.github.sharepoint_oauth.SharepointImpl class acquires a token which can be used to make requests to sharepoint.
+The **io.github.sharepoint_oauth.SharepointImpl** class acquires a token which can be used to make requests to sharepoint.

 The SharepointAPI exposes some methods for file operations based on the REST API methods described here: